Your Basket

 Eucalyptus branches next to a white soap bar

-Benefits of eucalyptus oil
+10 benefits of eucalyptus oil

-1. Easing respiratory conditions
+1. Supporting respiratory health

 Eucalyptus essential oil can also prove very useful in the management of muscle pain and in reducing swelling around injuries thanks to its anti-inflammatory properties.